Donovan Bixley: Biography

-Bixley was born in Perth, Australia, in 1971, before moving to New Zealand.
+Bixley was born in Perth, Western Australia, in 1971, before moving to New Zealand.
 Early influences Dr Seuss, Gosciny and Uderzo, Murray Ball, and J.R.R.
 Tolkien sparked an interest in drawing and storytelling.
 Bixley was head boy at Tauhara College, and went on to complete a Bachelor of Graphic Design at Auckland University of Technology.
 He worked in advertising and drew regular cartoons for the New Zealand Listener magazine.
 In 2002 Bixley illustrated Harry Hobnail and the Pungapeople, and went on to create short stories for the School Journal.

 Many of Bixley's picture books are bestsellers, notably his kiwiana versions of The Wheels on the Bus and Old MacDonald's Farm.
 His Dinosaur Rescue series with writer Kyle Mewburn was a bestseller in New Zealand and Norway.
 Over the course of his career, Bixley has spoken and exhibited at book fairs both nationally and internationally, including events in Taiwan and India.

 Bixley's first major work as an author was Monkey Boy, a hybrid comic-novel set in the Napoleonic Wars.
 His Tales of Aotearoa series of picture books, published simultaneously in English and Māori, retell the legends of Māui for a young audience.

 Outside of books, Bixley is a multi-instrumentalist and plays in several Taupō bands.